teslamotors/light-show/examples/lightshow_example_3_The_Arrival_5_Car/README.md

 # **Running a 5-car show with cross-vehicle animations**

-The light shows in this folder use "The Arrival" music track that is the Tesla 2023 Holiday Release Light Show.
+The light shows in this folder use the "The Arrival" music track that is the Tesla 2023 Holiday Release Light Show.
 These 5 shows have been customised to show animations that are coordinated across 5 vehicles such that effects combine to make a unique, unified show.

 Each vehicle should be configured to run a scheduled show.
 See details in the main README.md file on the home page.